 I am very thankful and I feel much fortunate for all these diverse enriching experiences and interactions!
 I grew up in towns in southern Chile, in a landscape of dense forests amid lakes and active volcanoes.
 Chile is a country of immense contrasts and many world records.
 Just to mention a few, it is the longest and thinnest country, has ecosystems ranging from the deepest trenches in the Pacific Ocean to some of the tallest mountains in the Andes; has the driest desert and the southernmost forests; the largest and one of the smallest of the mammals, including the smallest deer, the one with the softest fur and the oldest living marsupial; the largest flying bird, the largest woodpecker in the Americas and among the smallest of the birds.
 How could I be indifferent?

 My interests in the outdoors and wildlife emerged early, fascinated by the bewildering diversity of insects, when working as a naturalist guide in national parks at the age of 15, but quickly expanded to be dominated by birds and mammals.
 At that early age I also learned taxidermy (displayed in diorams in a museum) and photography with a Peace Corp volunteer.
 My horizon broadened to applied and basic ecological research when entering college.
 During the summers, I worked as a naturalist guide all along Chile but chiefly on boats in Patagonia, and participated in environmental impact assessments in many fascinating remote areas.
-I started my first job living for three years in the mountains studying the last wild chinchillas, supported by WWF and Chile's Forest Service.
+I started my first job living for more than three years in the mountains studying the last wild chinchillas, supported by WWF and Chile’s Forest Service.
 Since then, I have studied many taxa and have addressed ecological questions, in diverse ecosystems mainly all along Chile, in Bolivia, and in the United States.